emirbaycan/vscoder-copilot/README.md

 2. **Fresh code**: Run `VSCoder: Generate New Pairing Code`
 3. **Enter new code**: Use the new 6-digit code in mobile app
 4. **Wait**: Connection may take 30-60 seconds

+#### 📱 "Mobile App Navigation Issues"

+**What you see**: After adding workspace with pairing code, navigating to chat page doesn't load messages/files until manual page refresh
+**What's happening**: WebSocket event listeners weren't properly re-established during navigation **Quick fix**:
+1. **Use Refresh Button**: Tap the refresh button in the mobile app after navigation
+2. **Automatic Solution**: The refresh button now mimics page refresh behavior
+3. **Force Reconnect**: Mobile app uses `forceReconnect()` to reset WebSocket state completely
+4. **Works Like Magic**: Should now work exactly like manual page refresh

+**Technical Details**: The `forceReconnect()` method clears all WebSocket state, listeners, and message tracking, then re-establishes connection from scratch - exactly like a page refresh.

 #### ⏰ "Pairing Code Expired"